djessich/cookbook-pyload/README.md

 ### default

 This is the only recipe which should be included either in your nodes `run_list` or by using `include_recipe` in your wrapper cookbook.
-The recipe will create the specified user and group for pyload and includes all other recipes of this cookbook.
+The recipe will create the specified user and group for pyload and includes all other recipes of this cookbook (see below).

 ### config

-This recipe creates the configuration directory for Pyload, as specified in `node['pyload']['conf_dir']`, creates all required folders and places all required configuration files in it.
+This recipe sets up the config directory as specified in `node['pyload']['conf_dir']` which includes creating the required folders and placing necessary configuration files.

 <!-- TODO: Check if that description applies -->
 ### install

 This recipe does a number of things to install Pyload.
+This includes the following

+* create the install directory as specified in `node['pyload']['install_dir']`
+* create the configuration directory as specified in `node['pyload']['conf_dir']`
+* create the download directory as specified in `node['pyload']['download_dir']`
-This includes, creating the install directory for Pyload, as specified in `node['pyload']['install_dir']` and the PID file directory, as specified in `node['pyload']['pid_dir']`.
-Moreover, it will clone Pyload source code from the [official Pyload Git repository](https://github.com/pyload/pyload) and checkout the *stable* branch.
-Next, it will perform a system check, to check if Pyload is able to run by using the [*systemCheck.py*](https://github.com/pyload/pyload/blob/stable/systemCheck.py) script.
-In the end it creates symbolic links to */usr/bin* for all Pyload executeables ([pyLoadCli](https://github.com/pyload/pyload/blob/stable/pyLoadCli.py), [pyLoadCore](https://github.com/pyload/pyload/blob/stable/pyLoadCore.py), [pyLoadGui](https://github.com/pyload/pyload/blob/stable/pyLoadGui.py)), to allow running Pyload directly from bash as command.
+* create the pid file directory (run directory) as specified in `node['pyload']['pid_dir']`
+* create the logging directory as specified in `node['pyload']['log_dir']`
+* clone Pyload source code from the [official Pyload Git repository](https://github.com/pyload/pyload) and checkout the *stable* branch
+* perform a system check, to check if Pyload is able to run by using the [*systemCheck.py*](https://github.com/pyload/pyload/blob/stable/systemCheck.py) script in the source code
+* create symbolic links to */usr/bin* for all Pyload executeables ([pyLoadCli](https://github.com/pyload/pyload/blob/stable/pyLoadCli.py), [pyLoadCore](https://github.com/pyload/pyload/blob/stable/pyLoadCore.py), [pyLoadGui](https://github.com/pyload/pyload/blob/stable/pyLoadGui.py)), to allow running Pyload directly from bash as command

 ### packages